 The financial statements of the non PRC Group's entities are translated from the functional currency into RMB.
 Assets and liabilities are translated into RMB using the applicable exchange rates at the balance sheet date.
 Equity accounts other than earnings generated in the current period are translated into RMB using the appropriate historical rates.
 Revenues, expenses, gains and losses are translated into RMB using the average exchange rates for the relevant period.
-The resulting foreign currency translation adjustments are recorded as a component of other comprehensive income or loss in the Consolidated Statements of Comprehensive Loss, and the accumulated foreign currency translation adjustments are recorded as a component of accumulated other comprehensive income or loss in the Consolidated Statements of RMB29,345 and RMB60,138 for the years ended December 31, 2015 and 2016, respectively.
+The resulting foreign currency translation adjustments are recorded as a component of other comprehensive income or loss in the Consolidated Statements of Comprehensive Loss, and the accumulated foreign currency translation adjustments are recorded as a component of accumulated other comprehensive income or loss in the Consolidated Statements of Changes in Deficit.
+Total foreign currency translation differences were a loss of RMB29,345 and RMB60,138 for the years ended December 31, 2015 and 2016, respectively.